kunal-ucla/236A/README.md

 - `'sgd'` is the basic stochastic gradient descent classifier.
 If using this, you won't find any improvement in using more than 1 epochs unless you turn on 'shuffle' flag.
 Shuffle basically shuffles the training data in every epoch.
 Tbh even after turning on the 'shuffle' and using multiple epochs, I didn't find much improvement.
 Not gonna use this for now until some other approach makes this useful.
 - `'bgd'` is the batch gradient descent.
 Tbh I have no idea what a batch GD is, I just named it that because I'd heard it somewhere and it intuitively seemed similar to what I wanted to design.
 So basically, I implemented this based on the idea of just using the past 10 or 20 samples because otherwise GD takes a lot of time to compute the gradient using all of the existing samples - which is a problem in sample selection because we want training to be done after each sample to determine the importance of the next.
 - `normal` is the flag for normalising the data.
 It showed improvements by giving at most 1% of lesser error % (ex 3% errors reduced to 2%).
 So made sense to use this.
 But I've implemented this using scipy library, need to use similar API from cvxpy or make it ourselves maybe.
+- `limit` is as explained in prev section.
+So I observed that by doing this, we can reduce the sample selection processing time by a lot while having a trade off with slightly lesser # of samples selected and slightly more test error %.
+But it's not that bad an idea either I think, need to think more about this.
 - Other parameters: I have stuck to fixed values of learning rate and regularization parameter.
 Tried playing around with it a bit, didn't find much success out of the default of 0.1 for both.
 We can focus on this if all else is done. (ex: having a dynamic learning rate etc...)

 ## References: